On this Day

-On July 6, 1907, Frida Kahlo, the Mexican painter famous for her surrealist and expressionist work , was born.
-Following her death on July 13, 1954, her obituary appeared in The Times.
-(Go to obit.
-Other Birthdays)
+On June 6, 1875, Thomas Mann, the Nobel Prize-winning German author, was born.
+Following his death on Aug.
+12, 1955, his obituary appeared in The Times.
+(Go to obituary Other Birthdays)

-On July 6, 1872, Harper's Weekly featured a cartoon about the Senator Charles Sumner, civil rights for black Americans, and the presidential election of 1872.
-(See the cartoon and read an explanation.)
+On June 6, 1874, Harper's Weekly featured a cartoon about the decimation of the buffalo in the American West.
+(See the cartoon and read an explanation)

 Reference: The New York Times

 The D-Day operation of June 6, 1944 brought together the land, air and sea forces of the allied armies in what became known as the largest invasion force in human history.
 The operation, given the codename OVERLORD, delivered five naval assault divisions to the beaches of Normandy, France.
 The beaches were given the codenames UTAH, OMAHA, GOLD, JUNO and SWORD.
 The invasion force included 7,000 ships and landing craft manned by over 195,000 naval personnel from eight allied countries.
 Almost 133,000 troops from England, Canada and the United States landed on D-Day.
 Casualties from the three countries during the landing numbered 10,300.
 By June 30th, over 850,000 men, 148,000 vehicles, and 570,000 tons of supplies had landed on the Normandy shores.
 Fighting by the brave soldiers, sailors and airmen of the allied forces western front and Russian forces on the eastern front led to the defeat of German Nazi forces.
 On May 7, 1945, German General Alfred Jodl signed an unconditional surrender at Reims, France.

 The following via Iraq War Today

 1523 - Gustavus I becomes king of Sweden.